VINAYVISHWAKARMA20/QUESTLOG-A-GAMIFIED-PRODUCTIVITY-TRACKER/README.md

 ### 🛠️ Daily & Recurring Quests
 - Create **Habits** and **One-off Tasks** easily.
 - Support for **Recurring Tasks** (Daily, Weekly, Monthly) that automatically duplicate upon completion.
+- **Task Sorting & Management:** Keep your daily objectives organized with smart sorting categories.
+- **Ringing & Notifications:** Set active alarms and reminders so you never forget to complete a quest.
 - Satisfying complete animations with haptic feedback and custom sound alerts.

 ### 🎮 The RPG System